Chapter 1 : Introductory Measures

 ‘Is everything alright?’
 I ask gingerly, trying to peer at her face which is currently being hidden by a thick sheath of black hair.
 Or, as it should be called, a thick sheath of pain, because as she notes me standing there, she whips her hair back and it slashes into my face.

-‘Well, everything is alright for me, but for the German Minister of International Co-operation his ancestors are in for a bad way.
+‘Well, everything is alright for me, but for the German Minister of International Co-operation his ancestors are in for a bad one.
 I cursed them all the way back to the eighteenth generation.’

 I give a small nod to that; it’s just Verity’s half-Chinese side coming to play.
 It tends to happen when she’s angry and given that’s one of her most common moods, it’s not that exciting when she begins yelling out in it.
 Obviously she doesn’t know that I think that otherwise my ancestors would have been cursed all the way back to the twentieth generation or whatever.
 As I don’t particular want to chance their peace in afterlife it’s best to remain silent.